Star Firearms: Find Your Weapon

 "Super" models

-Almost all "classic" era Star pistols, basically 1911-looking guns, were made in both original and Super variants.
+Almost all "classic" era Star pistols, the basically-1911-looking guns, were made in both original and Super variants.
 The original series employs a Colt/Browning swinging link, while the Super series use a Sig/Petter closed cam path system.
 The super models were almost always sold alongside the original style pistols, and did not supplant them.
-They are easily identifiable, aside from markings, from the takedown lever on the right side; conventional pistols will require removing the slide lock pin entirely.
+They are easily identifiable, aside from markings, from the swinging takedown lever on the right side; conventional pistols will require removing the slide lock pin entirely as older Browning pattern guns do.

 Engraved and other custom work